Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/utils/index.rst

                       f : float
                           Frequency (Hz).
       :type nom: NominalValues
-      :param n_p: Number of pole pairs.
-If not given it is assumed that base values for a grid converter are calculated.
-The default is None.
+      :param n_p: Number of pole pairs, default to None.
-      :type n_p: int, optional
+      :type n_p: int | None, optional

       :returns: Base values.
       :rtype: BaseValues

       .. rubric:: Notes

       Notice that the nominal torque is larger than the base torque due to the power factor and efficiency being less than unity.

+      ..
+          !! processed by numpydoc !!

+   .. py:method:: unity()
+      :classmethod:

+      Create base values with all values set to 1.